- Of the four approaches to law, only functional natural law theory sees justice as antecedent to order.

-In a previous post (“Where Do Rights Originate?”)
-I examined the four traditional justifications for the law, finding unambiguous support for rights only in the warrant that recognizes them as morally and chronologically antecedent to the demands of order.
-The natural law theory is a unique view of political organization because it ties rights to justice, which it defines in the traditional manner as “to each her due.”
+In a previous essay (“Foundations of the Law: An Appetizer”), I examined the four traditional justifications for the law, finding unambiguous support for rights only in the warrant that recognizes them as morally and chronologically antecedent to the demands of order.
+Functional natural law theory is a unique view of political organization because it ties pre-existing rights to justice, which it defines in the traditional manner as “to each her due” (see “Justice Is Almost Everything“).
 It rejects the claims of divine command and legal positivism that provide no means to justify civil disobedience.
-We see echoes of these positions in the admonition to obey legal authority unequivocally because it represents god’s will or settled law.
-But such inflexibility provides no opportunity for individual conscience or minority claims against that very law.
-Some of the defenders of the fourth and most popular justification for legality, social contract theory, argue that it makes space for rights.
-It is possible that constitutions and compacts might institutionalize opportunities for individual and minority rights, but nothing in the nature of social contract theory makes that possibility more than one option among many.
-The consequence is that social contractarians view the morality of civil disobedience as an issue of critical mass: a movement gains legitimacy when it persuades sufficient numbers of citizens to support it and thereby gain the attention of the majority.
-In this it echoes the moral system of Utilitarianism, unsurprising in that theories of utility arose contemporaneously with theories of social contract (See “Three Moral Systems“).
-But isn’t this notion of majoritarian warrant incomplete?
-Can we really defend the notion that Martin Luther King’s appeal to civil rights only achieved legitimacy after the Civil Rights Act of 1964 was passed?
-If not then, when?
-On what grounds did King’s movement attract its first followers?
-Are we to think the King’s appeals had no moral legitimacy when he spoke to one hundred parishioners of the Ebenezer Baptist Church in 1948 and only gained it when he spoke to half a million in Washington in 1963?
-If numbers legitimize legal power, then how could the “rights” of any minority be protected, much less individual dissent?
+We see echoes of these positions in the admonition to obey legal authority unequivocally because it represents God’s will or settled law.
+But such inflexibility provides no opportunity for individual conscience or minority claims against that very law, nor does it erase the sense that law exists as a authoritarian implement of power, institutional or divine.
+Neither of these authorities — or more accurately their representatives — has the power it once could claim because of the more generalized failures of authority and the postmodern sense that power is inherently exploitative (see “The Fragility of Religious Authority” and “Postmodernism Is Its Discontents”).
+Some of the defenders of a fourth and most popular justification for legality, social contract theory, argue that it makes space for rights.
+It is possible that constitutions and compacts might institutionalize opportunities for individual and minority rights, but nothing in the nature of social contract theory makes that possibility more than one option among many (see “Natural and Political Rights“).
+The consequence is that contractarians view the morality of civil disobedience as an issue of critical mass: a movement gains legitimacy when it persuades sufficient numbers of citizens to support it and thereby gains the attention of the majority.
+In this it echoes the moral system of utilitarianism, unsurprising in that theories of utility arose contemporaneously with theories of social contract (See “Three Moral Systems“).

 As far as I have been able to discover, the answer to that question depends on our answer to another that defines the origin and therefore the extent of rights.
 And this plants us in a swampy history.
 The progression of rights theory has been anything but linear, which helps explain the wide variations in delineating them.

-But the same experiential basis that grounds this structure in reality makes possible errors in judgments evaluating that reality.
-Aristotle is notorious for thinking slavery, misogyny, and aristocracy normative simply because they existed in every society he observed.
-It is tempting to regard what is universally experienced as morally proper, which only goes to show that the balance between what we do and what we should do is never easy to pin down.
+But the same experiential basis that grounds this structure in reality introduces errors in judgments, for undistilled experience is an unreliable guide to truth and goodness (see “What Counts as Justification?“).
+Aristotle is notorious for thinking slavery, misogyny, and xenophobia normative simply because they existed in every society he observed.
+It is tempting to regard what seems universally experienced as a timeless constant of nature, which only goes to show that the balance between what we do and what we should do is never easy to warrant by a preponderance of the evidence.
 This objection has particular resonance for natural law theory that originated in an atmosphere of religious authority grounded upon long tradition.
-By that reckoning, any change is likely to be regarded as a violation of what is natural, so long as “natural” is defined as all that is now in place.
+By that reckoning, any change to tradition or any challenge to doctrine is likely to be regarded as a violation of what is natural, so long as “natural” is defined as all that is now normalized.
 But this conception is just another phrasing of divine command or absolute political authority rather than one founded in the needs of an unchanging and species-specific nature.
-These needs cannot be reliably guaranteed by present practice, for most of the last century has demonstrated that present practice is precisely what violates needs.
-“Natural law” advocates who embrace tradition are more likely pre-modernists seeking to warrant by reason what can only be warranted by reason’s surrender to authority.
+These needs cannot be reliably recognized or championed by present practice, for most of the last century has demonstrated that present practice is precisely what violates needs.
+“Natural law” advocates who embrace tradition are more likely pre-modernists seeking to use reason to justify its surrender in trust to religious authority (see “Tao and the Myth of Religious Return”) .Traditional natural law must always be founded upon trust in authority, which is another way of saying a forfeiture of the very rational agency necessary to submit cultural and political practice to individuals’ reasoning (see “Authority, Trust, and Knowledge“).
+FNL does not seek trust but rather sanction, the active and rational approval by moral agents, citizens, in pursuit of the satisfaction of universal human rights.
 A moral outlook that privileges our “natural” inclinations over moral duty tends toward subjectivism and emotivism whereas one that ignores our proclivities leads us into a sterile duty ethic.
 The trick is to acknowledge our desires without kowtowing to them and in that act of discrimination find a convincing motivation for self-improvement.
-Natural law theory is unique among the four warrants for law mentioned earlier in that it is grounded neither in purely conventional arrangements nor in decrees justified by absolute authority but is instead built up from the aggregate of real persons’ actual experience.
+FNL theory is unique among the four warrants for law in that it is grounded neither in purely conventional arrangements nor in decrees justified by absolute authority but is instead built up from the aggregate of real persons’ actual experience and exists to allow the equitable satisfaction of their human needs.
 So how could Aristotle have regarded practices we now regard as abhorrent, such as slavery and oppression of women, as morally acceptable merely because they characterized all two hundred states that he examined in composing his moral theory?
 More to the point, if the universality of a practice is an indicator that it is “natural,” on what grounds can it be condemned as immoral?

 The three issues mentioned above– universality, cultural difference, and individual difference– all require a fine-tuned examination of needs and the many ways they can be met.
 This examination poses a final, macroscopic problem.
-As the failures of the human sciences of psychology and sociology have more recently revealed (see “The Calamity of the Human Sciences”), we could hardly consider even Aristotle’s careful observations of human society to rise to the level of scientific validity.
-For all its valuation of reason as the defining characteristic of human beings, rights theory can make no appeal to our culture’s most esteemed warrant for truth claims.
+As the failures of the human sciences of psychology and sociology have more recently revealed, we could hardly consider even Aristotle’s careful observations of human society to rise to the level of scientific validity (see “The Calamity of the Human Sciences”).
+For all its valuation of reason as the defining characteristic of human beings, FNL theory can make no appeal to our culture’s most esteemed warrant for truth claims.
 It is not scientific.
 No moral theory can be, for morality concerns itself with questions of goodness that no empirical methodology can answer.
-Without recourse to scientific verification, any moral theory is hobbled in this age of science worship, but even leaving status issues out of it, natural law theory can at best appeal to a rational warrant to support its claims, and Aristotle’s errors on that count should caution us to consider it warranted at best by only a preponderance of the evidence .
+Without recourse to scientific verification, any moral theory is hobbled in this age of science worship, but even leaving status issues out of it, natural law theory can at best appeal to a competent inspection of ultimate human concerns to warrant its claims, and Aristotle’s errors on that count should caution us to consider it warranted at best by only a preponderance of the evidence .
 Surely, its three competitors could claim no more and, as mentioned, can offer no integral defense of civil disobedience.

 These difficulties for natural law theory were compounded by historical developments that modified their rational warrant.
 Fleshed out by the Epicureans and the Stoics in the classical age, the theory shed some of Aristotle’s caste worship as it explicitly tied itself to universal human reason, inclining toward history’s first intrinsically democratic moral structure.
 The great Stoic Epictetus was a freed slave who saw reason as an inescapable basis for moral and political participation.
-Unlike Christianity, which saw acceptance of morality as a conscious choice leading to damnation or salvation, Stoicism regarded rational moral valuation as something all persons must participate in, either well or badly.
+Unlike Christianity, which saw surrender to authority as the only route to damnation or salvation, Stoicism regarded rational moral valuation as something all persons must participate in, whether they do it well or badly.
 It is unsurprising that Christianity embraced elements of Stoicism into its dogma, but in doing so the warrant for moral choosing devolved from reason to authority.
 Late medieval theorists sought to reconcile authority and reason, but without success, for their modes of warrant are incompatible (see “Religion and Truth”).
 It still seems jarring to read Aquinas’s towering logical arguments built on the shaky foundations of the authority of Church fathers.
 Thus divine command swept away the Stoic’s attachment to reasoned experience as a foundation for ethics and law.
-More’s the pity.

 Finally, one more differentiation of terms needs to be added.
-Civil rights are those enshrined in law and reflect a positivist specificity peculiar to each jurisdiction.
-Their connection to human rights is clearly a derivative one.
+Natural Rights are the means through which human rights are recognized and chosen.
+We need life and liberty to exercise the preferential freedom that is the uniquely human prerogative and the source of universal human dignity (see “The Essential Transcendental Argument“).
+Natural rights allow the operation of natural freedom, the inevitable recognition of choice in experience (see “Our Freedom Fetish“).
+These rights open us to the preferences that fulfill our universal human needs, whose full satisfaction is the human right of every person.
+Civil rights are those circumstantial freedoms enshrined in law that reflect a positivist specificity peculiar to each jurisdiction.
+Their connection to human rights is clearly derivative.
 The best definition of justice is “to each her due.”
-Since the sole role of government is to deliver justice to its citizens, the determination of what is due is entirely dependent on the human rights of the citizenry; these rights translated into positive law dictating retributive and distributive justice guarantee civil rights.
-Natural law theory holds as foundational the moral principle that such rights cannot be abrogated, and that depriving any citizen of these rights violates justice and thus the purpose of government.
+Since the sole role of government is to deliver justice to its citizens, the determination of what is due is entirely dependent on the human rights of the citizenry; these rights translated into positive law dictating contributive, retributive, and distributive justice.
+FNL theory holds as foundational the moral principle that such rights cannot be abrogated, and that depriving any citizen of these rights violates justice and thus the purpose of government.
 This radical respect both defines the grounds for just civil disobedience and legitimizes individuals and minorities in actions to defend or procure their rights.